bdruth/homelab-monitoring/README.md

 ## Current Monitors

-- **Indexer App**: Verifies application availability and checks that a particular indexer is healthy
+- **Indexer App**: Verifies application availability and checks that a particular indexer is healthy.
+- **Dashboard App**: Verifies that a dashboard application is accessible and not displaying "No Data" errors.
+This test handles authentication via an authentication proxy.

 ## Setup